5alvh/Mindlink-Forum/README.md

 - Update and delete comments.

 ### Like Management (Coming Soon)
-- 👍 Likes for posts and comments will be managed in an upcoming update.
+- 👍 Like/Unlike functionality for posts.
+- Complete LikeController for managing likes.
+- Validation and exception handling are in progress.

 ---